 Stormwater is rain that is not absorbed into the soil.
 When it falls on hard surfaces like rooftops, driveways, parking lots, streets & sidewalks, and other developed surfaces (including lawns), pollutants are picked up as the stormwater runs across these surfaces and carries these pollutants in the stormwater, and then into the storm drains.
 These pollutants include grass clippings, leaves, cigarette butts, pesticides from our yard, antifreeze, fertilizers, paint, gasoline & motor oil, animal waste, and flow untreated into the rivers, lakes, and streams of Minneapolis.

 Public outreach is a component of the EPA National Pollutant Discharge Elimination System (NPDES) stormwater permit held by the City of Minneapolis.
 The EPA encourages storm drain stenciling because "Storm drain stenciling projects offer an excellent opportunity to educate the public about the link between the storm drain system and drinking water quality.”

 Stenciling storm drains is a great way to increase community participation, encouraging volunteer participation in a variety of other stormwater-related activities.

 Volunteers can also provide additional benefits by picking up trash near the stenciled storm drains.

 The City will provide you with educational stormwater door hangers that your team can distribute to houses in the area.

-If you or your organization would like to the assist the Minneapolis Public Works in its efforts, contact Lane Christianson at email@example.com or at 612-673-2522.
+If you or your organization would like to help the City of Minneapolis in its efforts, contact Lane Christianson at email@example.com or at (612) 673-2522.